To setup GrassBlade LRS, your system must meet the following requirements:

 – There is a sample web.config file included in grassblade-lrs

 Recommendations for NGINX:

-– NGINX doesn’t use .htaccess but uses a nginx.conf file.
-There is a sample nginx.conf file in grassblade-lrs, you can use it as reference to configure your NGINX server for URL rewrites.
+– NGINX doesn’t use .htaccess but uses an nginx.conf file.
+There is a sample nginx.conf file in grassblade-lrs, you can use it as a reference to configure your NGINX server for URL rewrites.